-After the third coat is dry to the touch, slowly peel off the masking tape by pulling it slightly sideways away from the stripe edge and slightly back over itself.
+After the third coat is dry to the touch but not yet cured, slowly peel off the masking tape by pulling it slightly sideways away from the stripe edge and slightly back over itself at the same time.

 Now is when you’ll be glad you used the fine line tape.
 You couldn’t cut a sharper edge with a razor blade.